osuobiem/lsq-take-home/README.md

 ## **Deployment**

-The API has been deployed to Heroku and is accessible at the following URL:
+The API has been deployed to Render and is accessible at the following URL:

 **[https://lendsqr-be-test.onrender.com](https://lendsqr-be-test.onrender.com)**